staadecker/undergrad-assignments-post/src/index.md

     Specifically, this website is built with ObservableHQ Framework and uses D3 and ObservableHQ Plot to make the plots!
 All my code is public on [GitHub](https://github.com/staadecker/undergrad-assignments-post)

-[^3]: Turns out making custom plots and interactive websites takes A LOT of time, especially on your first time.
-I had great ambitions to make smooth animations and insightful hover states!
-You could've explored the data yourself and gawked at the beautiful transitions!!
+[^3]: Turns out making custom plots and interactive websites takes A LOT of time, especially since it was my first time.
+I had grand ambitions to make smooth animations and insightful hover states!
+You could've explored the data yourself and gawked at the [illuminating transitions](http://vis.berkeley.edu/papers/animated_transitions/)!!
 But alas...
-I hope you nonetheless find my imperfect plots fun!
+I hope you nonetheless find my far-from-perfect plots fun!

 ## What types of courses do engineers take?